hershd23/buzzdb-docs/docs/spring2021/lab4.rst

 Project Description
 -------------------
-In this lab, you will implement a query optimizer on top of SimpleDB.
+In this lab, you will implement a query optimizer on top of BuzzDB.
 The main tasks include implementing a selectivity estimation framework and a cost-based optimizer.
 You have freedom as to exactly what you implement, but we recommend using something similar to the Selinger cost-based optimizer discussed in class.
 The remainder of this document describes what is involved in adding optimizer support and provides a basic outline of how you might add this support to your database.

 As with the previous lab, we recommend that you start as early as possible.